braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/email_offer.md

 ---
-nav_title: Email Sign-up with Discount
+nav_title: Email Sign-up with Offer
-article_title: Email Sign-up with Discount
+article_title: Email Sign-up with Special Offer
-alias: "/email_discount/"
+alias: "/email_offer/"
-page_order: 3
+page_order: 5
-description: "This reference page covers how to use the in-app message drag-and-drop editor to build an email sign-up form that offers a discount for new subscribers."
+description: "This reference page covers how to use the in-app message drag-and-drop editor to build your email list by offering a special discount on sign-up."
 ---

-# Email sign-up with discount
+# Email sign-up with special offer

-> Use the in-app message drag-and-drop editor to build an email sign-up form that offers a discount for new subscribers.
+> Use the in-app message drag-and-drop editor to build your email list by offering a special discount on sign-up.

 {% multi_lang_include templates.md section='SDK requirements' %}

-## Creating an email sign-up form with a discount
+## Creating an email sign-up form with a special offer

-When creating a drag-and-drop in-app message, select **Email sign-up with welcome discount** for your template and select **Build message**.
+When creating a drag-and-drop in-app message, select **Email sign-up with special offer** for your template and select **Build message**.
 This template is supported for both mobile apps and web browsers.

-![The in-app message editor with the template for an email sign-up form with discount.][img1]
+![The in-app message editor with the template for an email sign-up form with a special offer.][img1]

 ### Step 1: Set up your message styles